Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 #.
 Start the node with the baker keys.

 After completing these steps, the baker node will bake blocks.
-If a baked block is added to the chain, the baker of the node will receive a reward.
+If a baked block is added to the chain, the baker receives a reward.

 .. note::